bheimbu/annoSnake/docs/source/index.rst

 |

-Welcome to **annoSnake**: A Snakemake workflow for structural and functional annotation of metagenomes and metagenome-assembled genomes.
+A Snakemake workflow for structural and functional annotation of metagenomes and metagenome-assembled genomes.

 |